 Camphill Blair Drummond: Residential care services for adults with severe learning disabilities in a home-from-home environment.

-Welcome to ClockhouseClockhouse is the smallest and cosiest of the houses.
-Clockhouse looks on to the same courtyard as Linden house and is ideally placed for eating out in the summer months.
-Clockhouse is home to three residents and two day students.
+Welcome to ClockhouseClock House has been refurbished to the same high standards as our purpose built homes and was re-opened in December 2015.
 In our spare time some of us practice yoga, swim or take part in drama classes.
 We have also shared some wonderful trips together which have included Glen Coe, Loch Lomond, Loch Katrine, Loch Venachar, Kelvingrove Museum and the Riverside Transport Museum.

-All Linden residents have en-suite rooms and choice of social areas.
+Welcome to Linden HouseLinden House has recently been refurbished to the same high standards as our purpose built homes and was re-opened in March 2017.
+Linden is home to seven residents.
+We each have en-suite rooms and a choice of social areas.
 Cycling, walking, sight-seeing, ten-pin bowling and going to the cinema are among our favourite weekend activities.
 We usually have an annual summer holiday together and nothing beats a barbecue in the courtyard with good friends and excellent food!